Leap vs. Tumbleweed is a frequently discussed topic among openSUSE supporters. So let’s find out their differences and which suits you better.

 - Kernel receiving backports but not changing (proprietary modules friendly).

-- Once set up it’s rock solid.
+- Once set up, it is rock solid.

 - You’ll need to add external repos if you want something to be very up to date.

 It is massively stable, and you won’t have any issues with it updating things and having them break.
-New and experienced Linux users get the most usable Linux distribution and stabilized operating system with openSUSE’s regular release.
+In other words, users get the most usable Linux distribution and stabilized operating system with openSUSE’s regular release.

 So, Leap or Tumbleweed?
 Which one do you prefer?
 Let us know in the comments section below.